Country Report Finland

 Missions

-TENK’s missions are (1) to promote good scientific practice, and (2) to act as a second body only in examining issues involving research integrity.
-TENK considers the promotion of research integrity and the prevention of research fraud as its most important tasks.
-It does so by (i) issuing guidelines (ii) giving education (iii) stimulating national and international networking (iv) influencing, communications (iv) monitoring the so-called RCR process and giving statements of opinion in research misconduct cases (v) providing general advice (vi) compiling statistics and international monitoring of RCR violations, and (vii) coordinating ethical reviews in human resources.
-TENK, too, annually organises an Ethics Day for researchers and specialists.
+TENK’s missions are (1) to promote research integrity, and (2) to function as a national appeal body in research misconduct investigation.
+To achieve these goals, TENK (i) issues guidelines (ii) gives training (iii) engages in national and international networking (iv) engages in policy advice (iv) monitors the RI process and gives statements of opinion in research misconduct cases (v) provides general advice (vi) compiles statistics and international monitoring of RI violations, and (vii) coordinates ethical reviews in human sciences.
+TENK, also, organises events for the ethics committees, people handling research misconduct allegations in research organisations, research integrity advisors, and an annual seminar, Ethics Day, for the public.

 Authority